nitisrini/GoGo-Assignment/README.md

 Execute the project through Maven (RestAssuredTest):
 -----------------------------------------------------
 Command line execution for Windows:
-Unzip the project and goto its directory location having pom.xml file.
+Go to directory location having pom.xml file.
 Open the same location in command prompt.
 Folder location - '\RestAssuredTest\pom.xml\'
 Enter the command 'mvn test' to execute the project